Implementing Third-party API Layers in Fintech Applications

 Fintech Applications Primer: Why Third-party APIs are Key

 A vast majority of financial applications rely on third-party data and integration of third-party data providers is important stage of the financial app development process.
-Third-party services provide the application with features which, if they had to be developed from scratch, might take a significant amount of time.
+Third-party services provide the application with features which, if they had to be developed from scratch, might require a significant — and excessively long for some lending startups — amount of time.
 In particular, data received from the third-party API for the fintech app is used to process market offers, analyze the user’s credit score, evaluate property, reveal fraud, or even connect the user’s banking info to their profile.
 For example, open banking services share data to ensure quicker and easier access to financial services.
 In lending, this is a key part of the business logic, since users typically provide about 15% of the data needed for service delivery.

 Using common rules, third-party services are implemented in the product by simple fintech APIs integration.
 It’s not a problem if there are just a few of them, but when the product is complemented with dozens of such services, fintech app integration and its architecture arrangement may be quite difficult.
 This is when the API layer can connect third-party services with the product.